jfontan/OpenNebula-vCloud-Driver/Guide.md

 ### USER'S CONTEXT VARIABLES

-If you activate the customization and the template supports vcloud driver during the instaciation a user will be created.
+If you activate the customization and the template supports it, during the instaciation a user will be created.
 This variables must be set in the "User Settings" tab in Sunstone.

 * PASS      [Hash]        This information will be the password for your user in LINUX OS
 * PASS_WIN  [Clear Text]  This information will be the password for your user in WINDOWS OS
 * ROOT_PASS [Clear Text]  This information will be the password for the root/Administrator in LINUX/WINDOWS OS

 If you add a Public SSH Key for that user, it will be added to the Linux VM during its instanciation.

+## FAQ